Robert De Niro becomes a father for the 7th time at age 79

 Robert De Niro has welcomed another child.
 The 79-year-old is now the father of seven.

-A representative for De Niro confirmed the birth to The Associated Press on Tuesday but said no other details or statement were expected.
+A representative for De Niro confirmed the birth to The Associated Press on Tuesday but said no other details or statements were expected.

 The Oscar winner is also a parent to Drena, 51, and Raphael, 46, from his first marriage; and twins, Julian and Aaron, 27; Elliot, 24; and Helen Grace, 11, from his second marriage.